scotws/TaliForth2/docs/manual.md

 > **Note**
 >
 > We do not need to add an explicit `rts` instruction when compiling new words with assembler because the `;` does it automatically.
-This is because Tali Forth uses Subroutine Threaded Code (STC)
+This is because Tali Forth uses Subroutine Threaded Code (STC).

 Running `one-to-tos` prints the number `1`.
 We can use a slightly simpler variant: